1point618/codename-exemplar/modules/i5_newpage.md

 - [ ] Create a new branch called `contact-page`.
 All work must be done on this branch.
 The branch-creation button is on the main page of the repo.
   ![Create Branch](https://raw.githubusercontent.com/1point618/codename-exemplar/master/img/create-branch-2.png)
 - [ ] Create a new file in the directory called `contact.md`.
 The contents of that file are found in the first comment below.
-Commit that file to `contact-page`.
+Commit that file to `contact-page` branch.
 - [ ] In the `index.md` file, add a link to the contact page to the header.
 You'll find the code for doing this in the second comment below.
 Commit this change to `contact-page`.
 - [ ] Create a PR which compares `master` to `contact-page`.
-Include the text `fixes 9` in the comment, and @-mention me in it.
+Include the text `fixes #4` in the comment, and @-mention me in it.
 - I will check your work and reply there with next steps.